osbre/no-time-to-scroll/README.md

 Many website-blocking or "focus" extensions show pop-ups and do all sorts.
-I just wanted something simple, a minimalistic set-and-forget kind of thing.
+I wanted something simple and minimal that does one thing well.

 ![Preview](./preview.png)